Helpelbowhittable/Matura-Project/readme.md

 This project implements a Convolutional Neural Network (CNN) and Multilayer Perceptron (MLP) for handwritten digit recognition using the MNIST and EMNIST dataset.

+## Abstract

+This Matura project investigates neural networks on a low-level.
+The goal is to program models from the ground up that function and perform equivalently to those implemented with deep learning libraries.
+We develop two architectures—a multilayer perceptron (MLP) and a convolutional neural network (CNN)—and apply them to the MNIST and EMNIST Balanced handwriting datasets.
+All components, including forward propagation, backward propagation, gradient computation, parameter updates, and convolutional operations, are theoretically defined, analysed and implemented in Python without the use of deep learning libraries.
+On MNIST, the MLP achieves an accuracy of 89.4% with SGD, and 98.3% with Adam.
+On EMNIST Balanced, the CNN achieves 86.8% with Adam.
+These results–both within 1–2% of state-of-the-art–demonstrate that fully manual implementations can reach competitive performance relative to standard baselines.
+The thesis offers an accessible, rigorous and concise reference for readers seeking to understand neural networks and convolutional networks at a fundamental level.

 ## Project Structure

 ProjectFolder/